zynga/jsbindings/README.md

 - Automatically converts JS objects/types into Objective-C objects/structs/ types and vice-versa
 - Supports "subclassing" native objects in JS
 - Supports callbacks
+- Automatically generates object oriented JS API from C libraries (provided that the C API is OO, like Chipmunk)

 ## Creating your own bindings